Sleeping in Rental Cars: My €20/Week “Rent” Hack

 Flat Surface

 In a rental, I fold down the rear seats and sleep on an inflatable mat with a warm sleeping bag.
 The most important comfort factor is a flat surface.
-The step between folded seats and the trunk is usually what causes problems.
-The other is seats not folding completely flat.
+The two biggest potential issues are:

 I level things out with whatever I have – clothes or bags under the mat.
-If there’s more to level, I pick up sturdy cardboard boxes that supermarkets throw away anyway.
+If there’s more to level out, I pick up sturdy cardboard boxes that supermarkets throw away anyway.

 Of all the gear, the inflatable mat matters most – I use the Therm-a-Rest NeoAir XLite.
 It’s thick enough to smooth out small imperfections, so even imperfect setups become comfortable.